MakeSchool-Tutorials/html-portfolio/P1-build-your-own-portfolio/content.md

 <!-- Comment to break actionable boxes. -->

 > [action]
-> Look at the picture above and think about which HTML tags should be used to add the content on the page.
-Don't worry about the styling for now, just get all the content on the page for now.
+> Look at the picture above and think about which HTML tags could be used to add the content on the page.

 #Adding the content section by section
-It would be easiest to think of the website in sections.
+It's easiest to think of the website in sections.
 The top section of the page will contain the navigation to other pages.

 > [action]
-> The top section should contain a header tag with a nav tag inside.
-The nav tag should contain an unordered list and each list item should contain a link tag.
-An anchor tag (or a tag) contains the href attribute that links to a specific page.
-We will keep those blank for now as we don't have another page to link to yet.
+> Delete the "Hello, World!" text, then write the HTML for the following header section, between your `<body> </body>` tags:
-> Example of an a tag: `<a href="#">Link</a>`
+>
-> See if you can come up with your own header section.
+> The top section should be a header tag with a nav tag inside.
+The nav tag should contain an unordered list of 3 items.
+Each list item should contain a link tag, like this `<a href="#">Link Text</a>`.
+One of those will link to *Home*, another to *Gallery* and the last to *Contact*.
+We will keep the urls for those blank for now as we don't have other pages to link to yet.

 <!-- Comment to break up actionable boxes. -->